 Without the income the farmers were generating from poppies, they faced extreme financial challenges.
 To address this problem, Saffron has started coffee tree nurseries in northern Laos.
 After the trees have reached a specific size they are then given to these same farmers to plant in their fields.
 It doesn’t stop there though.
 They then work with the farmers to show them the correct techniques for cultivating the coffee trees to produce a high quality coffee.
 They work with the farmer literally from the SEED to the cup.
 These farmers make an average of 3-4 times more than they would growing corn or upland rice.

 Making a difference!

+What is motivational interviewing?
+It is a counseling method that helps people resolve ambivalent feelings and change their behavior.
 When you purchase Lao coffee you are not only helping provide for these farmers, their families and villages, you are also helping bring them out of the drug trafficking industry.
 PLUS, a percentage of Mission Arabica’s proceeds goes directly back to placing Laos families through school.
 For every 15 pounds of Lao coffee Mission Arabica sells it puts one child through ARDA language center for a year.
 ARDA has 3 schools in Laos that teach English along with vocational skills training.
 We’ve stated before we are not in the coffee business to make money, we are in the coffee business to change people’s lives.
 Through the efforts of those working on the ground in Laos to help farmers produce high quality coffee and those teachers at ARDA we can make a difference.
 Our efforts together can literally change the lives of people in Laos.
 This is why we say Mission Arabica coffee is indeed “Life Changing Coffee.”